arduino/docs-content/content/hardware/07.opta/opta-family/opta/datasheet/datasheet.md

 **Note:** The LED above the *User Programmable button* (Ref: 3D) is only available on Arduino Opta® WiFi (AFX00002).

 ### Microcontroller
 The microcontroller is a dual-core *STM32H747XI*.
-The main processor is a *Cortex M7* running at up to 480 MHz and the second one is a Cortex M4 running at up to 240 MHz.
+The main processor is a *Cortex®-M7* running at up to 480 MHz and the second one is a Cortex®-M4 running at up to 240 MHz.

 Arduino Opta® can be programmed using the libraries developed for it as part of the standard Arduino Core library.